Military and/or Overseas Voters

 NOTE: In Georgia, voters must be registered to vote 30 days prior to an election to be eligible to vote in that election.

-Click here to view the possible 2013 Election Dates and Voter Registration Deadlines.
+Click here to view the 2014 Election Dates and Voter Registration Deadlines.

 Methods of Receiving Your Blank Ballot